imacrayon/alpine-ajax/docs/examples/toggle-button.md

 </form>
 ```

-When the form submitted a `POST` request is issued to the server, the server would record a like and return a new button state:
+When the form is submitted, a `POST` request is issued to the server, and the server will return a new button state:

 ```html
 <form x-data x-ajax id="like" method="delete" action="/comments/1/like">